ErikBoesen/gimp-web/content/news/2017-12-XX GIMP 2.9.8 Released/index.md

 and gained a couple of new options: placing decomposition stack into its own layer group and adding a layer mask to each scales layers.
 It also produces more expected results now.

+## File formats

+Various fixes were done to PSD format support.
+Moreover password-protected PDF files can now be imported in GIMP.

 ## Translations